meta-morpho-sys/dataset-management/README.md

 3. Provide a name for the output directory.
 It can be any name.
 You must provide a path relative to your home directory.
 4. Here is an example of what the prompt is like:
 ![img_1.png](img_1.png)image.png
 5. Navigate to your output folder.
-You should see `final_merge.csv`  which is the complete merge of all duplicates.
+You should see `final_merge.csv`  which contains the cleaned data and is the final merge of all duplicates.
 Also, you will find an `insights/` directory where you can inspect some anomalies found while processing the Source File.